nordeck/bullseye-lxc-jitsi/README.md

 - `JMS` node is the core of the cluster.

-- It is possible to add additional `JVB`s to scale up the number of participants and meetings.
+- Allow to add as many `JVBs` as needed to scale up the number of participants and meetings.

+- Allow to add as many `Jibris`as needed to increase the number of concurrent recordings.

+- Allow to add as many `video-sip-gateway` as needed to allow the video-SIP participants.

+- Built in `component-selector` to manage `jibri` and `video-sip-gateway` nodes programmatically.

 ## Sponsors